SAP-archive/karydia/README.md

 Status: beta

 Karydia is a security add-on to Kubernetes to help with good security practices by inverting insecure Kubernetes defaults.
 Kubernetes defaults are not focused on security but on running out of the box without complicated upfront configuration.
-It is really easy to get a pod up and running.
+It is easy to get a pod up and running.
 In the simplest case it is just one command.
-But of course with such a simple setup you cannot expect a highly secure application.
+But of course, with such a simple setup you cannot expect a highly secure application.
 Defaults are not enough!

 Karydia inverts the following insecure defaults:
 * Unmount service account token